 7.2.1 Content and context analysis FE

+The Content and context analysis FE is a core enhanced functional entity in the transport stratum of the enhanced NICE architecture, specifically optimized to address the demand for accurate, real-time, and multi-dimensional resource insight in network and cloud interworking (NCI) scenarios.

-The main functionalities of Content and context analysis FE are aligned with [ITU-T Y.2302], and it is enhanced to contain two sub-FEs: Network resource analysis SFE and Cloud resource analysis SFE.
-These two SFEs receive and analyse network/cloud resource information from the corresponding detection SFE.
+The main functionalities of Content and context analysis FE are aligned with [ITU-T Y.2302], and it is enhanced to contain two sub-FEs: Network status analysis SFE and Cloud information analysis SFE.
+These two SFEs receive and analyse network/cloud status or information from the corresponding detection SFE.

 7.2.2 Policy optimization FE

 The Policy optimization FE supports the policy optimization based on AI, machine learning, and large model algorithms.
-This FE can assist Policy Control FE in improving and optimizing the policy for unified scheduling of cloud and network resources.
+This FE can assist the Policy Control FE in improving and optimizing the policy for unified scheduling of cloud and network resources.

 The Policy optimization FE should send the results of policy optimization to the Policy control FE for reference.